-Texas Children's Comprehensive neuropsych

-Hospital (BCM) - evaluations for children to young

-Pediatric David adult with a variety of medical,

-Neuropsychology Schwartz, developmental, neurological

-Program PhD conditions Y

-The Institute for

-Rehabilitation and Jacob Outpatient rehabilitation setting

-Research/Memorial Williams, includes evaluations of children,

-Hermann PhD adolescents, and adults.
-Y Y

-The Methodist Kenneth

-Hospital - Podell, PhD,

-Methodist FACPN;

-Neurological Mario F. Outpatient hospital clinic focused

-Institute Dulay, PhD on adult assessment.
-Y

-UT-Houston Health

-Science Center-

-Center for

-Neurobehavioral Program providing treatment and

-Research on Joy Schmitz, some assessment for persons

-Addiction PhD suffering with addiction Y

-UT-Houston Health

-Science Center-Dept Joshua Outpatient assessment of children,

-Neurosurgery Breier, PhD adolescents and adults Y Y

-UT Physicians - Bethany Comprehensive neuropysch

-Neurocognitive Williams, evaluations of adults with broad

-Disorders Center PhD range of neurological conditions Y

-Veterans'

-Administration

-Medical Center- Gina Evans- VA center focused on assessment

-Behavioral Hudnall, of veterans with physical/mental

-Medicine PhD health concerns Y

-Veterans'

-Administration

-Medical Center- Nicholas Hospital-based clinic focused on

-Neurology Care Line Pastorek, adult assessments and group

-(NCL) PhD interventions Y

-Veterans'

-Veterunij

-Administration Individual/group interventions and

-Ellen J. Individual/group interventions and some assessment for mentally ill
+The Methodist Hospital - Methodist Neurological Institute Kenneth Podell, PhD, FACPN; Mario F. Dulay, PhD Outpatient hospital clinic focused on adult assessment. Υ UT-Houston Health Science Center-Center for Neurobehavioral Research on Addiction Joy Schmitz, PhD Program providing treatment and some assessment for persons suffering with addiction Y UT Physicians - Neurocognitive Disorders Center Bethany Williams, PhD Comprehensive neuropysch evaluations of adults with broad range of neurological conditions Y Veterans' Administration Medical Center- Neurology Care Line (NCL) Brian Miller, PhD Hospital-based clinic focused on adult assessments and group interventions Y Veterans' Administration Medical Center- General Ellen J. Teng, PhD Individual/group interventions and some assessment for mentally ill veterans Y

 Process and timeline: Except for students whose mentors provide this experience through clinical research arrangements, students will be placed into a training position that is determined through our program's placement process.
 The placement process for practicum training positions is not that of a "match," as are typical of placements for internship positions.
-Students apply to three sites for their posted practicum position, including participating in a job interview for the training position.
+Students apply to four sites for their posted practicum position, including participating in a job interview for the training position.
 This provides invaluable experience to students in preparation for the internship match that takes place in Year 4/5.
 Below the steps for the practicum "match" are described.
 The timeline has been agreed on with external practicum sites and is necessarily very tight in order to allow sites to interview students at a feasible time.
 Students have to comply with this tight timeline to ensure a successful placement.
 (CN Students: see also "Clinical Neuropsychology Practicum (PSYC 7390) at the end of this section.

 Step 1 - Starting the process: (Covid-19 may necessitate changes to these procedures).
-Typically in December each year, Amy Petesch, the Clinic Assistants and Student Reps will begin organization of Practicum Fair.
-The Practicum Fair is typically held the last week of January during which practicum sites present their training opportunities to students.
+Typically in December each year, Amy Petesch and Student Reps will begin organization of Practicum Fair.
+The Practicum Fair is typically held in January during which practicum sites present their training opportunities to students.
 Students will be provided with a Practicum Handbook, which will reiterate these instructions, provide any changes to the typical timeline, and contain site descriptions for each training opportunity.
 After the Practicum Fair, the general clinical and CN practicum placement cycles split off into 2 separate processes, but both follow the structure below.
 The General Clinical process usually begins immediately after the Practicum Fair, while the CN process begins a few weeks later.

-Within 24 hours after the Practicum Fair, a Student Feedback Practicum session is held.
+Within 24 hours after the Practicum Fair, a Student Practicum Feedback session is held.
 Rough estimates of the numbers of students that each site may take are typically provided at this time, recognizing that the final estimate often occurs later in the process.
-Following this meeting The DCT or Practicum Coordinator will then request students submit the three sites to which they would like to apply, specifying a date by which submissions must be made.
-Based on consultation with students' advisors, internal practicum supervisors, and the DCT, students are then informed which sites are approved to apply for.
-Students are notified by email where they can apply to, within about a week of the submission due date.
+Following this meeting, the DCT or Practicum Coordinator will then request students submit the sites (cc'ing their advisor) to which they would like to apply, specifying a date by which submissions must be made.